Skip to main content

 Handle Token Refresh

-When the access token expires, you can use the refresh token to get a new access token.
+When user access tokens expire, you can use the refresh token to get a new access token:

 Examples